About Representations

 Display Representation

-The main purpose of this tool is to provide a lightweight version of imported geometry that allows fast loading of large assemblies, leading to significant time savings.
+The main purpose of the display representation is to provide a lightweight version of geometry that allows fast loading of large assemblies, leading to significant time savings.
 This is a convenient way to perform initial inspections of the model.
-You can select the Display representation option when importing Geometry files (Figure 4) and after importing a BOM file (Figure 5).
+You can select the Display representation option when importing Geometry files (Figure 3) and after importing a BOM file (Figure 4).

 Respective import options can be accessed from the Part Browser using the context menu Representations > Settings > Load > CAD: Load Options.